callum-hart/immutable-styles/docs.md

 In order to achieve no overrides there are some tradeoffs, some of which may feel unatural - and the rationale not immediately apparent.
 Each tradeoff is documented below explaining *what* it is, *why* it exists and the *problem* it solves.
 It should be noted that tradeoffs are subject to change if and when a better solution is found.

+Alot of the design decisions make CSS resilient to changes in HTML.
+This means changes in HTML (structure/attributes) should not introduce new/unforeseen overrides.

 ### Class Selectors

 **What**